chebishev/HealthyMealScheduler/README.md

 1. Loads all columns from the sheet
 2. Matches each time slot with a fixed calendar time (e.g. 07:30 for "Сутрин")
 3. Skips if the time has already passed today
-4. Skips if an event already exists for that time slot
-5. Creates a new event with a randomly selected meal
+4. Creates a new event with a randomly selected meal

 ---